gitbrunoh/Projeto-SPACE-Y-IBM/README.md

 # spacey
-Need help with an AtributeError in Web Scrapping notebook.
+Learning project - IBM professional DS certificate Need help with an AtributeError in "Data Collection with Web Scraping" notebook.